 In many preschool programs the speech-language pathologist teams up with the O.T. and/or P.T. for therapy time.
 There is a good reason for this.

-I have been a speech-language pathologist for 38 years.
-In that time I have worked with kids and adults with a wide range of developmental disabilities; especially kids with autism.
+As a speech-language pathologist for almost 40 years, I am passionate about giving other SLPs, parents, special education teachers the tools they need to implement AAC with fidelity and evidence based practices.
+I have worked with kids and adults with a wide range of disabilities; especially kids with autism.
 I have also worked in the public schools with kids with significant language learning disabilities.
 I give workshops, provide training to school district staff, speak at national conferences, and provide evaluations for speech-language and AAC.